kingskytexan/100DaysOfCode/README.md

 ## Day 18 - EdgeLedger II with Top Golf
 Today was like any other day: code code code.
 But seriously, before learning more about CSS cdoe I went to Top Golf.
 Hanging with fri-amly (friend family) can provide much laughter and release.
 Besides seeing more flexbox styling, I learned about overlays and the before pseudo-selector.
 Providing an overlay, is basically like tinting the background while using a z-index to bring the content forward in front of the tinited background.
 The more I see and use flexbox the better understanding I'm getting and why it's much easier then dealing with floats and trying to clear them.

+## Day 19 - CSS Grid and Moving Forward
+Today I decide to stop theFlex project i was on and move on to the CSS Grid subsystem.
+The Grid sytem uses a 2D mapping system with columns and rows to determine layouts.
+CSS Grid is alot more powerful then flex, bur for me it seems alot more easier.
+As so far, it is.
+I moved onto Grid, because ater this Grif subsection I am moving straight onto JavaScript to get a hand on on that and more.